Best Bluetooth Motorcycle Helmets for 2025

 HJC Bluetooth Motorcycle Helmets

-HJC sells a few pre-integrated Bluetooth helmets using Sena 10B and 20B headsets designed to fit the HJCs like a glove.
+HJC sells a few pre-integrated Bluetooth helmets like the HJC i91 that use specially-designed Sena 10B and 20B headsets designed to fit the HJCs like a glove.

 They aren’t quite as nice as Sena’s helmets, however.
 You’re getting older Sena technology with lower range and battery life.
 But on the bright side, you get a high-quality HJC helmet.
 And HJC sells pre-integrated kits for many of their helmets.